US and Russia try to lower temperature in Ukraine crisis

 “I’ve been absolutely clear with President Putin,” Biden said.
 “He has no misunderstanding: Any, any assembled Russian units move across the Ukrainian border, that is an invasion.”

-Russia has denied it is planning an invasion and instead accused the West on Thursday of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.
+Russia on Thursday accused the West of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.

 Vladimir Isachenkov in Moscow contributed.